sderosiaux/curated-system-tools/README.md

 - `cat /proc/cpuinfo` : list of cpus of the system with details (type, MHz, cache size..)
 - `lscpu` : shorter
+- `/proc/sys/fs/nr_open`: hard limit of the current number of file handles the kernel can handle
+- `/proc/sys/fs/file-max`: current number of file handles the kernel can handle
+- `/proc/sys/fs/file-nr`: file handles currently opened/used file handles/the max (= file-max)

+To change the `sys` properties: `sysctl -w fs.file-max=786046` or `/etc/sysctl.conf`.

 ## Network tuning